testwrer/calcinspir/README.md

 - Blacklist setting and more for easy hosting
 - Security in mind and leak prevention
 - Frequent updates to improve site support or fix security issues
+- About:Blank cloaking to prevent screen viewing
+- Invisible in your history to facilitate harder blocking
+- Tab Cloaking to cloak your tab as something else

 ## Supported Sites
 - [Youtube](https://www.youtube.com)